liopic/liopic/README.md

 Hi there 👋, I'm Julio Martínez, from the Mediterranean coast of Spain.

 As a seasoned developer with over 18 years of experience, I specialize in Data Engineering, as well as Backend Development.
-I also love to play with Machine and Deep Learning.
+Moreover I love to play with Machine Learning and Deep Learning, Natural Language Processing and audio FX development.

 ## Repositories